remo7k/cursor_rule_manager/README.md

 - Global rules in `~/.cursor/rules/`
 - Documentation you want the AI to reference

-This extension gives you a single dashboard to see everything, toggle what's active, and generate a combined `.cursorrules` file with one click.
+This extension gives you a single dashboard to see everything and manage what's active.

 ## Features

 - **Unified Rules Overview**: See ALL rules affecting your project from every source in one place
-- **Docs Manager**: Add documentation files to `.cursor/docs/` and toggle which ones to include
 - **Rules Manager**: Create, edit, and delete custom project rules with frontmatter support
 - **GitHub Docs Scraper**: Download documentation directly from any GitHub repo folder as rules
-- **One-Click Generate**: Combine enabled docs and rules into a single `.cursorrules` file
-- **Live Preview**: Preview rule content before generating
+- **Live Preview**: Preview rule content

 ## Installation